vbotka/ansible-apache/README.md

 # ansible-playbook apache.yml
 ```

+6) Syntax check.

+It's a good idea to run the playbook with "--syntax-check" first to see potential problems.
+But, before running the playbook it's necessary to install required packages (see [defaults](https://github.com/vbotka/ansible-apache/tree/master/vars/defaults)).
+Otherwise the role will complain about missing configuration files.

-6) Consider to test the webserver
+7) Consider to test the webserver.

    - http://validator.w3.org
    - https://www.ssllabs.com